7Block Labs

 • KPI candidates:

-• Yield captured vs. baseline
+• Yield captured compared to baseline

 • Collateral reuse rate and margin offsets